Benchmarking Cotton Water Productivity

 Improving water productivity is a high priority for Australian agriculture, particularly given increased pressure on available water supplies.

-NSW Department of Primary Industries (DPI) is working with the Australian cotton industry to improve the improve the productive and sustainable use of available water.
+We are working with the Australian cotton industry to improve the productive and sustainable use of available water.

-This research, co-funded by DPI and the Cotton Research and Development Corporation, is exploring water productivity and sustainability gains achieved over the past two decades, while assisting growers in making water management decisions.
+This research, co-funded by DPIRD and the Cotton Research and Development Corporation, is exploring water productivity and sustainability trends over the past two decades, while assisting growers in making water management decisions.

 Long term trends